anubhavpathak03/anubhavpathak03/README.md

 👀 I have a keen interest in Software Development & Artificial Intelligence. <br>

 You'd usually find me:
-- 👩🏻‍💻 Learning new things, currently: I'm learning React.js
+- 👩🏻‍💻 Learning and leveling up — currently focused on React.js
-- 🎮 Working on cool **side projects.**
+- 🎮 Trying to working on cool **side projects.**
-- 📖 Solving problems on LeetCode
+- 📖 Solving problems on <a href="https://leetcode.com/u/anubhavpathak03/" target="_blank">Leetcode</a>